-RMAI maintains financialliteracy.rocks, a site offering the knowledge necessary to make financially responsible decisions.
-Visitors can navigate information grouped by audience and topic to learn to find the information most relevant to them.
+RMAI maintains FinancialLiteracy.rocks, a site offering the knowledge necessary to make financially responsible decisions.
+Visitors can navigate information grouped by audience or topic to find the information most relevant to them.
 This linked one-pager provides an overview of the site and the resources available.

 RMAI Infographic Demonstrating High Compliance Level of RMAI Certified Businesses

 When looking at the number of accounts RMAI certified businesses collect on, only a small percentage of those accounts receive complaints on the Consumer Financial Protection Bureau’s (CFPB) Consumer Response Portal: 1 out of 5,000 accounts in collections receive complaints.
 Based on CFPB data, the infographic shows that 100 percent of consumer complaints received responses from the certified businesses, and 99.3 percent of the responses were timely.
 Additionally, out of the 132 certified businesses, 97 percent have statistically zero percent, or no complaints, filed.

 The Impact of the Receivables Management Certification Program on Litigation

 The Receivables Management Certification Program (RCMP) standards meet, exceed, or are unprecedented in existing state and federal regulations, ensuring consumers stronger and more stringent protections when dealing with RMCP certified businesses.
 This infographic shows how litigation against the sample of businesses decrease by 20.8% after earning a certification designation.